St. Mary’s General Hospital operates the Kitchener-Waterloo Regional Nuclear Medicine Program, where service is offered out of two locations:

 Nuclear Medicine plays an important role in the diagnosis and treatment of disease.
 Nuclear medicine procedures are helpful to a broad range of medical specialties, from pediatrics to cardiology to oncology.
-There are nearly one hundred different nuclear medicine imaging procedures available.

 What Is Nuclear Medicine?

-Location of Nuclear Medicine
+Is Nuclear Medicine Safe?

 Appointments are scheduled through physician referral only.
 Your physician will:

 - Complete and fax the necessary requisition to order the test (similar to writing a prescription for medication)